swannodette/logic-tutorial/README.md

 nil
 ```

-No we can ask who are men.
-First we have to formulate a question and then tell the computer we want the computer to find answers to our question:
+Now we can ask who are men.
+First we have to formulate a question and then tell the computer we want the computer to find answers to our question.
+Questions are always asked with <code>run</code> or <code>run*</code>.
+By convention we'll declare a logic variable <code>q</code> and ask the computer to give use the possible values for <code>q</code>.
+Here's an example.

 ```clj
 tut1=>  (run 1 [q] (man q))
 (John)
 ```

-We’re asking the computer to give us at least one answer to the question - “Who is a man?”.
+We're asking the computer to give us at least one answer to the question - "Who is a man?".
 We can ask for more than one answer:

 ```clj
 tut1=> (run 2 [q] (man q))
 (John Bob)
 ```

 Now that is pretty cool.
-What happens if we ask for more answers?
+What happens if we ask for even more answers?

 ```clj
 tut1=> (run 3 [q] (man q))
 (John Bob)
 ```

 The same result.
-That’s because we’ve only told the computer that two men exist in the world.
-It can’t give results for things it doesn’t know about.
-Let’s define another kind of relationship and a fact:
+That's because we’ve only told the computer that two men exist in the world.
+It can't give results for things it doesn't know about.
+Let's define another kind of relationship and a fact:

 ```clj
 tut1=> (defrel fun x)